John Howe (illustrator)

 John Howe (born August 21, 1957) is a Canadian book illustrator and concept designer, best-known for his artwork of J. R. R. Tolkien's Middle-earth.

-Biography
+John Howe is best known for his work on both of Peter Jackson's Middle-earth film trilogies, The Lord of the Rings (2001–2003) and The Hobbit (2012–2014).

 Early life

 John Howe was born in Vancouver, British Columbia.
 He was drawing from pre-school age, with his mother's help.
 Around primary school age he found his mother's ability no longer living up to his expectations, and even got frustrated once at both his mother and himself at not being able to draw a cow to his expectations.
 Howe's school years were complicated by moves which took place with a timing that left the art classes full, and left him in classes like power mechanics.
 He did find his ability as a draughtsman to be profitable in biology class though, where he and a friend would produce renderings of microscopic organisms for classmates at fifty cents each.
 As a child, he collected the covers of paperbacks.
 His collection included items from Frank Frazetta, Barry Smith, and Bernie Wrightson.
 In his adolescence, Howe read The Lord of the Rings trilogy by J. R. R. Tolkien.
 He said he got "a real spark" from the Tolkien Calendars of paintings by the Brothers Hildebrandt, which showed him that Tolkien's books could be illustrated.
 Howe made drawings of his own versions of the scenes depicted in the calendar.
 These drawings, according to Howe, may not have survived.

 A year after his high school graduation, Howe moved to Strasbourg, France to attend college.
 The following year, he enrolled into the École des arts décoratifs.
 He cites his experience of this period as follows:

 The first year was spent not understanding much, the second at odds with what I did manage to understand, and the third eager to get out, although in retrospect I certainly owe whatever clarity of thought I possess to the patience of the professor of Illustration.

 Throughout his first years in Europe, Howe was taking in as much as he could in the way of art, architecture and everything that was "simultaneously ancient and novel."
 He says the only piece of his art work that survived from this period is his "The Lieutenant of the Black Tower of Barad-dûr", a piece inspired by Tolkien's The Lord of the Rings.
 He says if this is not his first published piece, it must certainly be the earliest.
 Howe's earliest commissions included political cartoons, magazine illustrations, comics, animated films, advertising, of which he says were nightmares.
 He said that he would end up redoing sketches so many times that there was nothing left of "his" in them.
 This frustrated him, and he wondered how he would ever make it in the profession.